 A stagnated tenth week of Spring 2004 resulted in absolutely no movement in the standings.
 One bowler set a new personal best series, and one rolled new personal high game.
 Angela Bradford picked up this week's high game (190) and series (533) for the women.
 As for the men, Dennis Laube snagged this week's high game with a 232, and high series was earned by Ken M. Wilson with a 599.
 Read on for all the rest of the details!

-Bowlers enjoying a guest admission to The 200 Club include: Bob Brunker (205), David Codding (213), Dennis Laube (232), Eric Lynch (200), Ken M. Wilson (231), and Pat Searcy (222)
+Bowlers lounging at The 200 Club include: Bob Brunker (205), David Codding (213), Dennis Laube (232), Eric Lynch (200), Ken M. Wilson (231), and Pat Searcy (222)

 The 533 rolled by Angela Bradford is tied for the 10th-best women's series in league history!